 Figure 3.
-Instances of a web service in collaboration, with two or more instances for the master client and at least one instance for the participant client
+Instances of a web service in collaboration, with two or more instances for the master client and at least one instance for the participant client each WS viewer then renders the same output display as that of the Master client.

-This scenario allows two or more speakers/lecturers to jointly present а presentation/lecture to the audiences/students, with everybody possibly on different locations.
+This allows scenario two or more speakers/lecturers jointly to present а presentation/lecture to the audiences/students, with everybody possibly on different locations.
 This scenario is also suitable for a study group discussing some content on the web, with the rest as silent observers.

-It works as this: the same native interface of the output display of the Master client feeds to every input port of the resource-facing I/O of the instance of the Web Service hooked up with the Master client; each instance then does the transcoding job and supplies the result SVG file to its associated WS viewer through the output port of the user-facing I/O of the instance; each WS viewer then renders the same output display as that of the Master client.
+It works like this: the same native interface of the output display of the Master client feeds to every input port of the resource-facing I/O of the instance of the Web Service hooked up with the Master client; each instance then does the transcoding job and supplies the result SVG file to its associated WS viewer through the output port of the user-facing I/O of the instance;